 Costs vary depending on the duration of the event, the number of participants, your choice of housing and meeting space(s), the time of year, night of the week you require, your specific add-on requests, and a variety of minor factors.
 Visit our Host Your Retreat section to view our accommodations and meeting space options.
-Please contact Anne Marie Miller at [email protected] or 845-688-6897 ext.105 when you are ready to book, or if you have questions.
+Please contact our Group Booking Manager at email@example.com or 845-688-6897 ext.105 when you are ready to book, or if you have questions.
 We do our very best to try to balance your needs with our own, and we deeply value the unique relationships we cultivate with each of the groups who choose to book here.

 About 40% of retreats at Menla are programs that Tibet House US/Menla sponsors.
 These including traditional group Retreats as well as Personal Getaways.
 Our retreats explore a wide range of subjects relating to Buddhism, Yoga, Spirituality, and Holistic Wellness.
 And our Personal Getaways consist of small intimate seasonal Cleanses, specially themed small Getaway Packages, or most-often customized Create-Your-Own-Getaways, which let you design your own experience ahead of time, based on your preferences and needs, whether you come with a partner, bring along a group of your best friends, or just need a break by yourself!

 To see the Menla-sponsored Retreats & Personal Getaways taking place this year, visit their respective webpages or simply visit our full calendar.
 In most cases, We also offer a variety of our own retreats, most of which are related to some aspect of the Buddhist teachings.